Empowering Teens & Young Adults

 Peer Leadership Skills

-A core part of the program is building real peer leadership skills — including how to recognize and respond when a friend or peer needs support.
+A core part of the program is building real peer leadership skills, including how to recognize and respond when a friend or peer needs support.
 Students explore a range of practical, in-the-moment strategies for disrupting harmful situations with care, courage, and good judgment.

-Session 2: July 27 · $950 per student · space available!
+July 27–31 — $600 per student | space available!

-Each day follows a consistent rhythm — morning sessions focused on learning and discussion, afternoons diving deeper into skills and real-world application, and daily closing time for reflection and anonymous questions.
+Each day follows a consistent rhythm: morning sessions focused on learning and discussion, afternoons diving deeper into skills and real-world application, and daily closing time for reflection and anonymous questions.

 Program runs 9:00 AM – 3:30 PM daily.
 Topics are shaped in part by student input and may vary by session.